zeke/vibes/README.md

 In this workshop we will use the following software:

 - [Cursor](https://www.cursor.com/) - Code editor with AI superpowers (Free to start / Paid features for advanced use)
-    1. Sign up or login or "Skip and continue"
+    1. Sign up or login.
+You can "skip and continue" but you'll still need to do it at some point to use the A features.
     1. You can optionally import your existing VS Code settings (or skip and continue)
     1. Choose a theme (or skip it!)
     1. Key bindings (or skip it!)